 Some dances were danced as part of military training.
 In ancient Sparta, it was actually the law that parents had to get their kids dancing at age 5 as part of their needed exercise.
 These dances were led by men and were quite energetic.

-Lots of noise went with the dancing.
+Lots of noise went with dancing in ancient Greece.
 There were bells and tambourines and castanets for rhythm (and noise) along with lyres and flutes for melody.